Husayn ibn Ali: Journey to Kufa

-Despite the advice of Muhammad ibn Hanafiyya, Abdullah ibn Umar, and the constant insistence of Abd Allah ibn Abbas in Mecca, Husayn did not back down from his decision to go to Kufa.
+Despite the advice of Muhammad ibn Hanafiyya, Abd Allah ibn Umar, and the constant insistence of Abd Allah ibn Abbas in Mecca, Husayn did not back down from his decision to go to Kufa.
 Ibn 'Abbas pointed out that the Kufis had left both his father Ali and his brother Hasan alone, and suggested that Husayn go to Yemen instead of Kufa, or at least not take women and children with him if he were to go to Iraq.
-Husayn insisted on his decision and wrote about his motives and goals in a famous letter or will that he gave to Muhammad ibn al Hanafiyyah:
+Husayn insisted on his decision and wrote about his motives and goals in a famous letter to Muhammad ibn al Hanafiyyah:

 "I did not go out for fun and selfishness and for corruption and oppression; Rather, my goal is to correct the corruptions that have occurred in the nation of my ancestors.
 I want to command the good and forbid the bad, and follow the tradition of my grandfather and the way of my father Ali ibn Abi Talib.
 So, whoever accepts this truth (and follows me) has accepted the way of God and whoever rejects (and does not follow me) I will walk (my way) with patience and perseverance so that God may be the judge between me and this nation and he is the best judge."

 Then, Husayn, who had not yet received the letters of the new events of Kufa, prepared to leave for Kufa on the 8th or 10th of Dhu al-Hijjah 60 AH / 10 or 12 September 680.
 Instead of performing Hajj, he performed Umrah, and in the absence of the Governor of Mecca, Amr ibn Sa'id ibn As, who was performing Hajj on the outskirts of the city, secretly left the city with his companions and family.
 Fifty men from Husayn's relatives and friends – who could fight if needed – accompanied Husayn, including women and children.
 He took the northerly route through the Arabian Desert.
 On persuasion of Husayn's cousin Abd Allah ibn Ja'far, the governor of Mecca Amr ibn Sa'id sent his brother and Ibn Ja'far after Husayn in order to assure him safety in Mecca and bring him back.
 Husayn refused to return, relating that Muhammad had ordered him in a dream to move forward irrespective of the consequences.
-Further on the way, he received the news of the execution of Ibn Aqil and the indifference of the people of Kufa.
+Further on the way, he received the news of the execution of his cousin Ibn Aqil and the indifference of the people of Kufa.
 (Note: Husayn at this point is reported to have considered turning back, but was persuaded to push forward by Ibn Aqil's brothers, who wanted to avenge his death; according to Madelung and I. K. A. Howard, these reports are doubtful.)
 He informed his followers of the situation and asked them to leave.
 Most of the people who had joined him on the way left, while his companions from Mecca decided to stay with him.